slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Charm is not about trying to pile on a bunch of techniques or manipulating people.
 It’s actually the complete opposite: letting human nature do its thing.

 every difficulty carries with it a corresponding opportunity of equal size.

-> *'There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self.' -- Ernest Hemingway*

 Have a little arrogance to step in!